Solve each quadratic inequality. Give the solution set in interval notation. - ( x +√2)(x-3) < 0

 Quadratic Inequalities

-A quadratic inequality involves a quadratic expression set to be greater than, less than, or equal to a value.
-Solving it requires finding the values of the variable that satisfy the inequality, often by analyzing the sign of the quadratic expression.
+A quadratic inequality involves a quadratic expression set less than, greater than, or equal to a value.
+Solving it means finding all x-values that satisfy the inequality, often by analyzing the sign of the quadratic expression over intervals determined by its roots.

 Recommended video: